dordep19/literature-reviewer/README.md

 To build your literature review:
 1. Create your project directory under [projects](projects) (e.g., federated-learning)
 2. Place PDFs of relevant papers inside of the [papers](projects/federated-learning/papers) directory
 3. Run the reviewer.
 Reviews are automatically generated for all new PDFs found in [papers](projects/federated-learning/papers).
-Revision flag re-generates reviews for all papers.
-Interactive flag allows you to discuss the paper with a chatbot
+Revision flag (-r) re-generates reviews for all papers.
+Interactive flag (-i) allows you to discuss the paper with a chatbot
 ```
-python reviewer.py -p <project_title> -i <interactive_flag> -r <revise_flag>
+python reviewer.py -p <project_title> [-r] [-i]
 ```